-Some parents deal with this problem on a daily basis.
+Some parents deal with this problem daily.
 I don’t know what could be more stressful and downright frightening.

 Some children with autism have never had a problem with wandering, and that’s great.
-But please don’t assume that if your child has never wandered or bolted from the house that he never will.
+But please don’t assume that if a child has never wandered or bolted from the house that they never will.
 As I related in the true story about Michael, there is a first time for everything.

 And if little Suzie has never run away from the house before and one day decides, in a fit of anxiety, that she just has to run, the result could be fatal.